Oasis (band): Legacy

 The band's success also helped local businesses.
 Pete Caban, owner of Bandwagon Music Supplies in Perth, Scotland, which closed in 2020 after 37 years in business, said: "The highlight years were the mid-90s to the early 2000s.
 That was the peak period.
 The Oasis period, as I call it, where everyone wanted to buy a guitar.
 That was the game changer for music and for me here in Perth.
 I was shovelling guitars out the door at the point.
 So hurrah for Noel Gallagher."

 In 2023, an unofficial music project by the name of AISIS was the first full-length album to use Artificial intelligence (AI) vocals.
 The project attracted more than half a million views within six weeks of publication, including newspaper articles written about it, and brought Breezer, the band that created the project, out of obscurity and landed them live dates.
 Bobby Geraghty and his Breezer bandmates wrote original Oasis-style songs and then used AI to create audio deepfakes based on Liam Gallagher's voice alongside their original instrumentation.
 Liam himself approved of the album, saying that he "sounded mega".

-Oasis received a nomination for the Rock and Roll Hall of Fame on their sixth year of eligibility in February 2024.
+Oasis first received a nomination for the Rock and Roll Hall of Fame on their sixth year of eligibility in February 2024.
 Initially, the members included in the nomination were the Gallagher brothers, McGuigan, White, Arthurs, McCarroll, Archer, and Bell.
 Liam Gallagher feels that the organisation is not authentic when it comes to rock music.
+Following two further nominations in 2025 and 2026, it was announced on 13 April 2026 that Oasis will be inducted as part of the 2026 class of the Rock and Roll Hall of Fame, with all eight official members listed as inductees.

 Cultural and academic impact

-Music sociologist Andy Bennett describes Oasis as "the sonic voice of Northern pride in a time of cultural centralization".
+Music sociologist Andy Bennett describes Oasis as "the sonic voice of Northern pride in a time of cultural centralisation".
 Their use of regional accents, lyrical themes, and public personas resonated with disaffected youth, especially in industrial cities.
 The band's fashion—parkas, trainers, and mod haircuts—helped solidify a subcultural identity later studied in fashion sociology.

 Academic analyses have also focused on their gender performance and stage dynamics.
 Neil Nehring suggests that Liam Gallagher's performance style mixed rebellion and introspection, presenting a hybrid form of postmodern masculinity.
 Meanwhile, Noel Gallagher's songwriting has been the subject of literary analysis, with researchers noting his use of anthemic choruses and nostalgic lyricism as devices of collective memory.

 Historian Keith Gildart contends that Oasis embodied the voice of post-industrial, working-class youth in Britain.
 Their music captured everyday realities and aspirations, fostering a deep cultural resonance that contributed to the band's enduring nostalgic value for a generation that came of age during significant social and economic transformation.
 Their albums—especially (What's the Story) Morning Glory?—are often cited in academic literature about emotional resonance and branding in music.